Pluglet Developers Guide

 DOMTreeDumper.java

-in DOMAccessPanel
+saveDoc() in DOMAccessPanel creates an

-(if there isn't one already)
+instance of DOMTreeDumper (if there isn't one already)

-and calls the dumpToFile()
+and calls the dumpToFile() method of DOMTreeDumper

 , passing a file name and the document associated with the